biovis/2019/biovis_challenge.md

 Submissions Open: June 2019

-Submission Closes: August 2019
+Submission Closes: August  26th 2019 9PM PDT

-Notification of Status: ~ Mid to late August 2019
+Notification of Status: September 10th 2019

 <br>
 <br>
-#### > Redesign Challenge
+#### >Redesign Challenge

 Have you seen a commonly used biomedical data visualization that could be a lot better?
 Do you have an example of a time you’ve redesigned a data visualization that improved engagement?
 If so, the redesign challenge is your opportunity to tell that story!